Rapptz/discord.py/docs/discord.rst

     .. image:: /images/discord_oauth2_perms.png
         :alt: The permission checkboxes with some permissions checked.

-7. Now the URL above can be used to add your bot to a server.
-Copy and paste the URL onto your browser, choose a server to invite the bot, and click "Authorize".
+7. Now the resulting URL can be used to add your bot to a server.
+Copy and paste the URL into your browser, choose a server to invite the bot to, and click "Authorize".

     - You can't use normal invites of the server.